OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 If you choose to disable certain types of connected experiences, either the ribbon or menu command for those connected experiences will be grayed out or you will get an error message when you try to use those connected experiences.

 There are a set of services that are essential to how Office functions and cannot be disabled.
 For example, the licensing service that confirms that you are properly licensed to use Office is essential.
-Necessary service data about these services is collected and sent to Microsoft, regardless of any other settings that you have configured.
+Required service data about these services is collected and sent to Microsoft, regardless of any other settings that you have configured.
 See Essential Services for more information.

-**Necessary service data for connected experiences**
+**Required service data for connected experiences**

-Necessary service data is data that enables us to deliver cloud-based connected experiences and help make these experiences secure and perform as expected.
-There are three types of information that are considered as necessary service data.
+Required service data is data that enables us to deliver cloud-based connected experiences and help make these experiences secure and perform as expected.
+There are three types of information that are considered as required service data.

 *   **Customer Content**, which is content you create using Office, such as text typed in a Word document.
 *   **Functional Data**, which includes information needed by a connected experience to perform its task, such as configuration information about the app.
-*   **Service Diagnostic Data**, which is the data necessary to keep the service secure, up to date, and performing as expected.
+*   **Service Diagnostic Data**, which is the data required to keep the service secure, up to date, and performing as expected.
 Because this data is strictly related to the connected experience, it is separate from Required or Optional diagnostic data levels.

-To help you understand necessary service data, the following is an example scenario using PowerPoint Designer, which is a connected experience you can use when creating slides for a presentation.
+To help you understand required service data, the following is an example scenario using PowerPoint Designer, which is a connected experience you can use when creating slides for a presentation.
 PowerPoint Designer helps you improve your slides by automatically generating design ideas to choose from.
 While you're putting content on a slide, Designer works in the background to match that content to professionally designed layouts.

-The necessary service data that is sent to Microsoft to enable this connected experience for you could include the following:
+The required service data that is sent to Microsoft to enable this connected experience for you could include the following:

 *   Customer content, such as the text or images you added to your slide.
 *   Functional data, such as which slide you are working on and its layout.
 *   Service diagnostic data, such as events that tell us if the design idea was correctly applied to your slide and that the service calls were performing correctly.

-If you choose to disable the category of connected experiences that includes PowerPoint Designer, the feature will be turned off and none of this necessary service data is sent to us.
+If you choose to disable the category of connected experiences that includes PowerPoint Designer, the feature will be turned off and none of this required service data is sent to us.

 See Connected Experiences in Office for more information